adonisjs-community/polls-app/README.md

 ## Demo
 You can view the application demo at https://polls.adonisjs.dev.

-## Code walkthrough
-I am currently recording screencasts to walk you through the application codebase.
-They will be available in a week from today on Youtube.

 ## Share and love
 If you like this application, then please share it with your co-workers and friends or maybe tweet it to the universe :)